Connecting our communities to provide hope for healing.

 - In 1987, Stanford Blood Center was the first in the country to screen donors for Human T-Lymphotropic Virus Type I (HTLV-I), a virus believed to cause a form of adult leukemia.

-- Currently, we are among the few blood centers in the country to use a research test to differentiate between HTLV-I and HTLV-II.
+- In recent years, we were among the first blood centers in the country to use a research test to differentiate between HTLV-I and HTLV-II.

 - These achievements represent the outcome of a close working relationship between research and clinical personnel, and the integration of the research labs with the Blood Center and Transfusion Service clinical programs.